IP-CAM/SEO-Generation-Script-for-Opencart/README.md

 # SEO Generation
-Script for mass generating SEO links for products, categories and brands in stores based on the Opencart engine
+Script for mass generating SEO links for products, categories, article and brands in stores based on the Opencart engine

 ## Using
 1. Upload the **engine.php** file to the root of the project directory